 Any person violating these rules will be given a warning, in most cases.
 If violating actions continue, the patron will be asked to leave the FBCL premises.
 FBCL staff may, at their sole discretion and without warning, expel any patron whose violation of this policy results in situations that create a threatening atmosphere or an emergency.

-The library privileges of frequent offenders of these rules may be suspended for a period of time to be determined by the Department Manager.
-Any patron who has been asked to leave the premises for violating this policy and who refuses to do so, or anyone whose library privileges have been suspended but who returns to the library before the suspension has expired, shall be considered to be trespassing.
+The library privileges of frequent offenders of these rules may be suspended.
+Any patron who has been asked to leave the premises for violating this policy and who refuses to do so, or anyone whose library privileges have been suspended but who returns to the library, shall be considered to be trespassing.
 FBCL staff will contact the local authorities in all such cases.

 The library is a public building, and as in all public places, it is not safe for young children to be left alone.
 Although children and adults are equally welcome at Fort Bend County Libraries (FBCL), responsibility for the safety, well-being and behavior of children while on the premises of the library rests with the parent, guardian or caregiver, and not with the library staff.
 Neither the library nor library staff assumes the role of a parent, known as in loco parentis, nor do they assume the role of a daycare or childcare provider.